How different are self and nonself?: Results

-\end{widetext} as explained in Appendix \ref{App:maxent}.
-All of the coefficients must be adjusted so that the predictions of the model match observed features of the data: $\lambda_1^\alpha$ is fixed by matching the mean number of amino acids of type $\alpha$; $\lambda_2^{\alpha\beta}$ by matching the covariance in numbers of amino acids of types $\alpha$ and $\beta$; $\lambda_3^{\alpha\beta\gamma}$ by matching the third moments of these numbers; the matrix $J^{\alpha\beta}_{\Delta}$, where $\Delta=|{\rm i}-{\rm j}|$, must be adjusted to match the distance dependence of the pairwise correlations; and the constant (partition function) $Z$ serves to normalize the distribution, so that

-We emphasize that once we match these measured features of the proteome, there are no free parameters that can be adjusted.

-Does this family of models make accurate predictions for higher order statistical properties of the human peptidome?
-As an example we can compute the correlations among triplets of amino acids at particular sites,
+\end{widetext} All coefficients must be adjusted so that the predictions of the model match observed features of the data\cite{Ackley1985}: $\lambda_1^\alpha$ is fixed by matching the mean number of amino acids of type $\alpha$, $\lambda_2^{\alpha\beta}$ by matching the covariance in numbers of amino acids of types $\alpha$ and $\beta$, $\lambda_3^{\alpha\beta\gamma}$ by matching the third moments of these numbers, and the matrix $J^{\alpha\beta}_{\Delta}$, where $\Delta=|{\rm i}-{\rm j}|$, must be adjusted to match the distance dependence of the pairwise correlations.
+The constant (partition function) $Z$ serves to normalize the distribution, so that $Z = \sum_{\boldsymbol\sigma} \exp\left[ - E({\boldsymbol \sigma})\right]$ and can be evaluated numerically by thermodynamic integration\cite{Marchi2019b} (\textbf{Appendix B}).
+We emphasize that once we match these coefficients to measured features of the proteome, there are no free parameters that can be adjusted. \\ This family of models makes accurate predictions for higher order statistical properties of the distribution of human 9-mers.
+As an example, we can compute the correlations among triplets of amino acids at particular sites: